Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Methodology

 \subsection{Journal selection and data acquisition}

 The data collection scope of this study is as follows.
 Based on the Scopus database (\texttt{https://www.scopus.com/home.uri}), this study focuses on journals classified within the 27 major subject categories defined by Scopus.
-The highest-ranked journal in each category was selected based on the CiteScore metric.
-To better analyze AI declarations within articles, this study restricts the scope to open-access journals published by Elsevier.
-The study scope covers all articles published in these journals during 2024.
-A total of 8,633 Elsevier articles and 226 ASIS\&T conference papers were collected.
-After manual inspection, 168 articles containing AI declarations were identified.
+For each category, the highest-ranked journal was selected based on the CiteScore metric.
+To facilitate the analysis of AI usage declarations,the scope was further restricted to open-access journals published by Elsevier.
+One reason for selecting Elsevier journals as the research context is that Elsevier issued an \href{https://www.elsevier.com/about/policies-and-standards/generative-ai-policies-for-journals}{AI‑usage policy} as early as 2024, requiring authors submitting to its journals to include an AI Usage Statement.
+The dataset includes all articles published in these journals in 2024.
+A total of 8,633 Elsevier articles were collected.
+After manual inspection, 136 journal-source records remained; one explicit no-AI declaration was excluded from positive AI-use analyses, leaving N = 135 positive AI-use declarations.
 Table \ref{journal} presents the specific scope of journals included in this study.

-After determining the selection scope of journals, statements of "Declaration of Generative AI and AI-assisted technologies in the writing process" will be extracted from the articles.
+After determining the selection scope of journals, statements of "Declaration of Generative AI and AI-assisted technologies in the writing process" were extracted from the articles.
 These statements describe which AI tools the authors used and specify their intended purposes.
 An example is as follows:

 \textit{“Statement: During the preparation of this work, the author(s) used ChatGPT to generate essays.
 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.”}